paberthet/ProgSystem-project/README.md

 # ProgSystem-project
 First year of master degree project in System coding

 The goal of this project is to emulate a situation where a main server has computation capabilities that clients have not.
 Therefore the clients interact with the server using a shared memory object, allowing the server to make computation for them and send them the results afterwards.
-This project was made in C, with Marc Renard.
+This project was made in C, with @Marc-Renard.
 It s aimed at Linux operating systems.

 We recommand using gdb to run this project, especially since the computations made by server are fast and therefore the client won t interact with it very long.